evgenii-sergeev/discover-emojis/README.md

-# Emoji Finder
+# Discover Emojis

-Emoji Finder is a modern web application built with **Next.js**, **Tailwind CSS**, and **TanStack React Query**.
+Discover Emojis is a modern web application built with **Next.js**, **Tailwind CSS**, and **TanStack React Query**.
 The app allows users to quickly search for emojis by name and provides additional features such as a feedback form and an about page.

 ---